Estate Planning - Wills, Powers of Attorney & Guardianship

 A Testamentary Trust created within your Will, is an effective way to ensure that your estate transfers in accordance with your wishes and that your beneficiaries receive all of their benefits.
 Consideration to Enduring Powers of Attorney, Guardianship and Advance Care Directives are also important elements of the estate planning process, to ensure you are properly taken care of if you become incapacitated.

-We are also happy to work in-conjunction with your Accountant or financial adviser to ensure you receive an integrated and comprehensive solution.
+Here at Nick Xenophon and Co.
+Lawyers in Adelaide, our wills preparation solicitors are happy to work in conjunction with your accountant or financial adviser to ensure that you receive an integrated and comprehensive solution.

-Failure to undertake comprehensive estate planning can result in quite unintended outcomes.
+As we have explained, failure to undertake comprehensive estate planning could result in quite unintended outcomes.

 Do you have a will?
 No?
 Where will your assets that you have worked hard for, go after you pass away?
 Do you have family and friends that you want to leave things to?

 It is a decision that many people defer.
 However having your affairs in order will lessen the legal and financial burden on your family at what will already be a difficult time.